kyjung2357/specular-differentiation/README.md

 ## LaTeX notation

-Add the following notation to your LaTeX preamble:
+To use the symbol for specular differentiation in LaTeX, add the following notation to your LaTeX preamble:

 ```latex
 % Required packages